 If you’re looking for a unique roof to help your home or small office stand-out, you can have it with a new tile roof.
 Today’s roofing tiles come in a wide array of natural colors, and more profiles and textures than ever before, such as thatch and wood shake.
 There are also several advantages to tile.

-Tile roof installation is more of an art.
+Tile roof installation in Colorado is somewhat of an art.
 It requires special skills, tools, patience, more time, more material, and sometimes more manpower.
 With asphalt shingles, because they are flexible, you don’t have to be careful with them.
 Tiles, on the other hand, are much more delicate and demand the roofer slow down, be careful, and take their time handling and installing them.
 Asphalt shingles come in bundles of around 20.
 Tile bundles, on the other hand, often have 10 tiles in each.
 This means more trips and time just to move the tile bundles.

 Tiles are often installed onto battens.
 These battens are installed onto the felt.
 Asphalt shingles and metal don’t require this batten, so this is at least one additional material tile roofs require.
 Also, you can’t use a pneumatic nail gun with roofing tiles.
 You have to manually hammer-in nails, with tile.
 This takes a lot more time.
 With asphalt shingles, a roofer can have an old roof off and a new shingle roof on in a day or two, with your average size and difficulty roof.
 With tiles, it can take several days.
-Roofing tiles easily weighs 3 times as much as asphalt shingles.
+Tiles easily weighs 3 times as much as asphalt shingles.

 That said, we have the experience, tools, and patience to professionally install your new tile roof.
 In addition, we back our work with our 5-year workmanship guarantee.

 The most common tile roof damage we see is cracked or broken tile(s).
 Sometimes this happens when someone steps on a tile in the wrong place.
 With asphalt shingles, to replace a shingle, you can pry one shingle up and bend it to get access to the damaged shingle.
 With tile, you can’t do that.
 Tiles are not flexible.
 Depending upon the exact tile installed, different techniques are used.
-What’s more, to install the new tile, you often can’t nail it into place.
+What’s more, to install tiles, you often can’t nail it into place.
 Roofing cement is sometimes used.
 Versus with asphalt shingles, you can simply nail the new shingle into place.

-Advantages of a new tile roof
+Advantages of a Tile Roof

-A new tile roof, whether clay or concrete, offers many advantages.
+Tile roofing, whether clay or concrete, offers many advantages.
 For one, most clay and concrete roofing tiles are recyclable.
 Check your local area for a recycling or crushing center near you.
 They also help give your home that classic, old-world look only tile can.
 Most tile roofing is fire-resistant and hail resistant.
 Tile is among the longest lasting roofing material, at between 50 and 75 years, if properly installed and maintained.
 As a result, the long-term cost is low.
 Due to their heavy weight, they are also wind-resistant.
 Lastly, most roofing tiles are considered ‘cool’ because they are breathable.
 They allow air to flow around and sometimes through them.
 This helps keep your roof cool in the hot Summer months.